 Use a mixing bowl or measuring cup that can hold between 2 to 4 cups (500 to 1000 ml).
 It can be a glass, ceramic, plastic or stainless steel container.
 You should be able to cover the container with a wrap.

 While preparing the sourdough starter you need a spot where you can maintain the temperature within the 65 to 85F range (18 to 30C).
-If you live in a cool climate perhaps the top of your refrigerator might be a good spot.
+If you live in a cool climate perhaps the top of the refrigerator might be a good spot.

 Sourdough starter recipe step-by-step